zoxpx/pxdocs/content/install-with-other/docker/docker-ee-k8s/_index.md

 ---
 title: Install on Kubernetes with Docker EE
-keywords: portworx, container, storage, Docker, kubernetes, k8s
+keywords: Install, Docker EE, kubernetes, k8s
 description: Learn how to use Portworx to provide storage for your stateful services running on Kubernetes with Docker EE.
 weight: 2
 noicon: true